Washington Commanders: Logos and uniforms

 The Commanders unveiled alternate throwback uniforms in 2025 based on the set worn during the 1980s, featuring white jerseys and burgundy pants.
-The helmet was emblazoned with the team's Golden W in place of the Redskins logo.
+The helmet was emblazoned with the team's gold W logo in place of the Redskins logo.
+The following year, the white Super Bowl–era uniforms were promoted to full primary uniforms with a corresponding burgundy home uniform, including white and gold pants.
+An alternate all-black uniform, nicknamed the "Hail Raiser", was also unveiled using the same template along with a helmet featuring a "Spear W" decal.

 Redskins branding controversy

 The team's former Redskins branding, used from 1933 until 2020, was one of the leading examples of the Native American mascot controversy.
 Various people and groups, such as the National Congress of American Indians (NCAI), considered the name a racial slur and attempted to get the team to change it for decades.
-In a 2013 letter, Snyder stated that while respecting those that say they were offended, a poll conducted by the Annenberg Public Policy Center in 2004 found that 90% of Native Americans were not.
+In a 2013 letter, Snyder said that while he respected those who said they were offended, a 2004 Annenberg Public Policy Center poll found that 90% of Native Americans were not.
 This poll was essentially replicated in 2016 by The Washington Post.
-Social scientists from the University of Michigan and University of California at Berkeley performed a study in 2020 that measured Native American opinion in detail, finding that 49% had responded that the name was offensive, with the level of offense increasing to 67% for those with a stronger involvement in Native American culture.
+In 2020, social scientists from the University of Michigan and University of California, Berkeley, measured Native American opinion in detail, finding that 49% had responded that the name was offensive, with the level of offense increasing to 67% for those with a stronger involvement in Native American culture.
 When the franchise was undergoing a trademark dispute in 2014, the Washington Post announced their editorials would no longer use the "Redskins" name.
-ESPN updated their employee work policies to allow their reporters to choose how to refer to the team going forward.
-Some argued the name was too racially charged, while most people believed the branding advocated for and put into honor the bravery and warrior spirit associated with Native American culture.
+ESPN updated its policies to allow its reporters to choose how to refer to the team.
+Some argued the name was too racially charged, while most people believed the branding advocated for and honored the bravery and warrior spirit associated with Native American culture.

-Following a period of racial unrest triggered by the murder of George Floyd and subsequent protests in 2020, a letter signed by 87 shareholders and investors was sent to team and league sponsors Nike, FedEx, and PepsiCo urging them to cut their ties unless the name was changed.
+After a period of racial unrest triggered by the murder of George Floyd and subsequent protests in 2020, a letter signed by 87 shareholders and investors was sent to team and league sponsors Nike, FedEx, and PepsiCo urging them to cut their ties unless the name was changed.
 Around the same time, several retail companies began removing Redskins merchandise from their stores.
-In response, the team underwent a review in July 2020 and announced that it would play as the Washington Football Team after retiring its name and logo in wake of the George Floyd protests.
+In response, the team underwent a review in July 2020 and announced that it would play as the Washington Football Team after retiring its name and logo.